Student Conduct

 Alcohol-Free and Drug-Free Campus

-Hawkeye strives to provide an alcohol-free and drug-free campus to promote optimal learning.
-The possession, consumption, and use of alcoholic beverages, or any controlled substance on any Hawkeye property is inconsistent with the educational philosophy of Hawkeye.
+Hawkeye strives to provide an environment that promotes optimal learning.
+The possession, consumption, and presence of alcoholic beverages or illegal drugs on any Hawkeye property is inconsistent with the educational philosophy of Hawkeye.

 Controlled substances include, but are not limited to illegal and prescription drugs.